robstarmcdonald/xboxcloud/README.md

 # About

-Unofficial client for Microsoft's Xbox Cloud Gaming streaming service, providing a native Linux desktop experince and some additional features such as Discord rich presence.
+Unofficial client for Microsoft's Xbox Cloud Gaming streaming service, providing a native Linux desktop experince, with Game Pass subscriptions to play games on Activision or EA Sports.

 ## Disclaimer